ropensci/roweb/_posts/2014-10-23-introducing-rocker.md

 machine can run hundreds of such containers, including multiple containers running the same image.

-[Docker](http://www.docker.com) introductions and tutorials are available.
+[Docker](http://www.docker.com) introductions and tutorials are available <!-- This reads weirdly.
+Perhaps rewrite as There are plenty of tutorials and introductory material on Docker on the web yada yada -->.
 The [official online tutorial](https://www.docker.com/tryit/) is a good place to start; this post can not go into more detail in order to remain short and introductory.